 - From January to May 2020, I will be a postdoc at the Mathematical Sciences Research Institute (MSRI) in Berkeley during the programs Higher Categories and Categorification and Quantum Symmetries.

-8) On the uniqueness of unitary structure for unitarizable fusion categories
+8) Uniqueness of unitary structure for unitarizable fusion categories

 A unitary fusion category is a fusion category over the complex numbers with a compatible positive dagger structure.
 Such unitary structures naturally arise in many applications and constructions of fusion categories, most notably in the context of operator algebras, subfactor theory, and mathematical physics.
 Not every fusion category admits a unitary structure, and a fusion category could, in principle, have more than one unitary structure.
 Especially in light of the recent powerful operator algebraic classification techniques of unitary fusion categories, the question of uniqueness of unitary structure has become a significant open problem.
-In this paper, we prove that every unitarizable fusion category admits a unique unitary structure.
-We prove analogous results for unitarizable braided fusion categories and unitarizable module categories.
+In this paper, we prove that every unitarizable fusion category, and more generally every semisimple C*-tensor category, admits a unique unitary structure.
+Our proof is based on a categorified polar decomposition theorem for monoidal equivalences between such categories.

 7) High-level methods for homotopy constructions in associative n-categories